zoonderkins/blahdns/README.md

  [![HitCount](http://hits.dwyl.io/ookangzheng/blahdns.svg)](http://hits.dwyl.io/ookangzheng/blahdns)

-### What will be your next recommend location

-Submit your thought --> [Take survey](http://www.polljunkie.com/poll/goojwb/what-is-the-next-blahdns-server-gonna-be) **Poll will close at the end of July 2020**

 <p align="center">
   &nbsp;&nbsp;
   All donations are welcome and any amount of money will help me to maintain this project 🥰